 To prevent a denial, submit as much evidence as you have, along with a letter advising USCIS that you will supplement the information as soon as possible.
 If possible, provide evidence that you are waiting on the missing information.
 Even if you don't have all of your evidence, your response letter must still address in writing every single issue raised in the NOID.

 USCIS will review the information you provided in response to your NOID.
-If you submitted sufficient evidence to change the adjudicator’s mind, it may approve the case.
+If you submitted sufficient evidence to change the adjudicator's mind, it may approve the case.
 This process may take USCIS several months, particularly under the Trump administration, where long delays are commonplace.
-You may make an Infopass appointment to visit a USCIS office and check the status of your application.
+You might get in touch with the USCIS Contact Center and check the status of your application.

 If USCIS finds your NOID response insufficient, it will issue a denial letter and explain the reasons.

 You have the option of appealing a denial following a NOID.
 However, it is often faster to simply reapply.
-If you choose to reapply, make sure to proactively address and overcome all of the earlier issues.
-You must pay all of the filing fees again.
+If you reapply, be sure to proactively address and overcome all the earlier issues.
+You must pay all of filing fees again.

 Receiving a NOID on your marriage application is an urgent matter and must be promptly addressed in order to avoid a denial of your application.
 Because of the high stakes involved, you may want to consult a qualified immigration attorney.